 You’ll need a metal or plastic strainer to wash the seeds.
 This isn’t 100% necessary but it does make the planting go much easier!
 Ensure the holes in the strainer are smaller than the seeds, so as not to wash out any seeds.

-Note: If you’re using a pre-fab seed pack like the Hamama Wheatgrass Seed Quilts, then you won’t need a seed strainer at all (and often they contain the growing mix too!)
+Note: If you’re using a pre-fab seed pack, then you won’t need a seed strainer at all (and often they contain the growing mix too!)

 How to Grow Wheatgrass: Step-by-Step Instructions